Experiential learning resources for the innovative educator

 Make STEM, problem-based learning, scientific inquiry, or any other learning experience child-led by giving students opportunities to make choices.
-They direct, you facilitate.
+Students direct the experiences, you facilitate.

-This post offers suggestions for ways to make project-based learning self-directed.
-Again, modify any learning experience to give students choice, I just use PBL as an example here because it has been my go-to teaching strategy for 13 years.
+This blog post that you're reading now offers suggestions for ways to make project-based learning self-directed.
+Again, modify any learning experience to give students choice, I just use PBL as an example here because it has been my go-to teaching strategy for all of my years in education.
 I highly recommend it.
-Check out posts from my project-based learning series for more details.

 Learning experiences are student-directed when students have choice.

-You can also assign guided project-based learning experiences.
-For example, I have a PBL resource on habitats.
-Each student chooses one habitat type to study.
-This channels the students' research around specific parameters or ecological standards, but still gives students choice, boosting that intrinsic motivation factor.
+This approach channels the students' research around specific parameters or standards, but still gives students choice, boosting personal relevance and meaning, and, therefore, that intrinsic motivation factor.

 Because learners are unique in their skills, interests, strengths, challenges, and so on, their learning goals will also be unique.
 Students can and should choose and write their own goals.
 Knowing how to create tangible goals, manage them, and meet them is a skill that is essential long after graduation.

 Some learners love podcasts, others love to read, some enjoy networking with professionals, some enjoy classes, others experimentation, and so on.
-To control how students research or investigate a concept limits learning potential.
-True student-directed learning experiences allow learners to determine their avenue(s) of exploration.
+To dictate how each student researches or investigates a concept limits learning potential, in my opinion.

-In many experiential learning activities, project-based learning included, students are encouraged to reach out to community experts for information, expertise, and resources.
-Make the learning experience student-directed by asking them to identify, locate, and connect with their own community experts.
+In many experiential learning activities, student-directed project-based learning included, students are encouraged to reach out to community experts for information, expertise, and resources.
+Make the learning experience student-directed by asking learners to identify, locate, and connect with their own community experts.

-Choosing which community experts to work with helps students develop communication and collaboration skills, while also getting the most accurate and up-to-date information about the concept at hand.
+Choosing which community experts to work with helps self-directed learners develop communication and collaboration skills while also getting the most accurate and up-to-date information about the concepts at hand.

-I have found that encouraging learners to decide how they will showcase learning is incredibly impactful.
-I provide a few final product suggestions to my students, and they either choose from those options or choose their own way of demonstrating learning.
+I have found that encouraging self-directed learners to choose how they will showcase learning is incredibly impactful.
+I provide a few final product suggestions to my students, and they either choose from those options or choose their end products.

-6. Their authentic audience and method of reaching that audience.
+6. Choose an authentic audience and method of reaching that audience.

 Experiential learning is authentic, meaning, students use and share their outcomes in a meaningful and relevant way.
 Project-based learning emphasizes authentic presentations rather than simply presenting a final product to the class.
 Learning outcomes should solve a problem for a relevant audience or impact the community in some way.